-Prospective holders of Notes are advised to seek their own professional advice in relation to the FTT.
+Prospective holders of either Series of Notes are advised to seek their own professional advice in relation to the FTT.

-As the New Global Note Certificates are held by or on behalf of Euroclear, Clearstream, Luxembourg and DTC, investors will have to rely on their procedures for transfer, payment and communication with the Republic.
+As the Global Note Certificates are held by or on behalf of Euroclear, Clearstream, Luxembourg and DTC, investors will have to rely on their procedures for transfer, payment and communication with the Republic.

-The New Notes will be represented by New Global Note Certificates except in certain limited circumstances described therein.
-The New Unrestricted Global Note will be deposited with a common depositary on behalf of Euroclear and Clearstream, Luxembourg.
-The New Restricted Global Note will be registered in the name of a nominee of, and deposited with a custodian for, DTC.
-Except in certain limited circumstances described in the New Global Note Certificates, investors will not be entitled to receive Individual Certificates.
-Euroclear, Clearstream, Luxembourg and DTC will maintain records of the beneficial interests in the New Global Note Certificates.
-While the New Notes are represented by the New Global Note Certificates, investors will be able to trade their beneficial interests only through DTC, Euroclear and Clearstream, Luxembourg.
+The Notes of either Series will be represented by Global Note Certificates except in certain limited circumstances described therein.
+The Unrestricted Global Notes will be deposited with a common depositary on behalf of Euroclear and Clearstream, Luxembourg.
+The Restricted Global Notes will be registered in the name of a nominee of, and deposited with a custodian for, DTC.
+Except in certain limited circumstances described in the Global Note Certificates, investors will not be entitled to receive Individual Certificates.
+Euroclear, Clearstream, Luxembourg and DTC will maintain records of the beneficial interests in the Global Note Certificates.
+While the Notes are represented by the Global Note Certificates, investors will be able to trade their beneficial interests only through DTC, Euroclear and Clearstream, Luxembourg.

-The Republic will discharge its payment obligations under the New Notes by making payments through DTC or to the common depositary for Euroclear and Clearstream, Luxembourg for distribution to their account holders.
-A holder of a beneficial interest in the New Global Note Certificate for the New Notes must rely on the procedures of DTC, Euroclear and Clearstream, Luxembourg to receive payments under the New Notes.
-The Republic has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in the New Global Note Certificates.
+The Republic will discharge its payment obligations under the either Series of Notes by making payments through DTC or to the common depositary for Euroclear and Clearstream, Luxembourg for distribution to their account holders.
+A holder of a beneficial interest in the Global Note Certificate for either Series of Notes must rely on the procedures of DTC, Euroclear and Clearstream, Luxembourg to receive payments under the respective Series of Notes.
+The Republic has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in the Global Note Certificates.